ModifAmorphic/outward/Transmorphic/README.md

 # Summary
-**⚡Definitive Edition⚡ Transmogrify your equipment with a new crafting system.
-Weapons, Armor and now Backpacks, Lanterns and Lexicons.
-Plus an Enchanting menu.**
+**Transmogrify and enchant your equipment with built in crafting menus.
+Transmog Weapons, Armor, Backpacks, Lanterns and Lexicons.
+Enchant gear through a crafting menu.
+No more fiddling around with pillar placements.**
 &nbsp;
 - - - -
 &nbsp;